danilomonteirosouza/custom-error-screen/README.md

     * Flutter widgets like: Container, Scaffold, Text e etc...

-    * ... in progressive improvement and enhancement
+    * ... in progressive improvement

 <p align="right">(<a href="#readme-top">back to top</a>)</p>